Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 | F   |  T  |     F      |    T      |
 | F   |  F  |     F      |    T      |

-Again, I have highlighted each row where $\lnot r$ is true.
+Again, each row where $\lnot r$ is true is highlighted.
 And, you can see that in each of those rows, $p\lor\lnot p$ is true as well.
 Thus, the entailment holds.

 Now you've seen two different ways of deriving conclusions from propositional formulae.
 There is a very nice relationship between the two: propositional logic is said to be _sound_ and _complete_.
 Soundness means that every time you prove something syntactically, the result will hold if you write out the truth tables.
 Completeness goes the other way around - if you can show that some entailment holds in a truth table, then there must exist a syntactical proof for that.
 Therefore, you are completely free to switch between working with syntax and semantics.
 In other words, everything that is provable is true, and everything that is true has a proof.